neolit123/ta-gen/README.md

 - a recent AIR SDK
 - 'mxmlc' and 'adl' in PATH

+if you don't have the '/AIR_SDK/bin/' folder in PATH you can use the environment variable AIR_SDK_BIN to set it. make sure that the path ends with '\' on Windows or with '/' on OSX.

+on OSX you might have to also 'chmod +x ...' the .sh scripts in ta-gen root and also 'mxmlc' and 'adl' in the '/AIR_SDK/bin/' path.

 for some reason the much faster PNGEncoder2 only works with AIR SDK v17. for older AIR runtimes the PNGEncoder from Adobe will be used automatically.